commercionetwork/commercionetwork/docs/app_developers/commercioapi-introduction.md

 ## Getting Started

 In order to operate with the CommercioAPI are available two environements
-* Develop & Test environement : to test the APi and get familiar with the system in the Test-net
+* Develop & Test : to test the APi and get familiar with the system in the Test-net
-* Official  : To operate with the real CommercioAPI in the Main-net
+* Official  : to operate with the real CommercioAPI in the Main-net

 The following services are envolved  with the CommercioAPI usage

 *  <strong>Web App</strong> : permit to obtain and mange your membership, generate and manage your hostedwallet, get your account address, see the accountability of your transactions
 *  <strong>CommercioAPI base url</strong>  : have access to the documentation of the Web RESTful services and interact with the API in the proper subpath
-*  <strong>IDM(OpenID)</strong>  : The IDentity Management service to be used for proper auhentication in the API services
+*  <strong>IDM(OpenID)</strong>  : The IDentity Management service to be used for proper auhentication in the APIs services
 *  <strong>Explorer</strong>  : The web application "**Almerico**" that permit to get the transaction informations from the Commercio.network blockchain ledger

 ### Directions

-This are the end point of the serivices in the **Develop & Test** environement and **Offical** (Production) one.
+These are the end points of the services in the **Develop & Test** environement and **Offical** (Production) one.

 | Develop & Test | Official  | Note |
 | --- | --- | ---|